Acry/SDL2-Physics/README.md

 The formula in C-Notation:
 `distance = gravity * powf(time,2) * 0.5;`

-In `6.c` I will use the time difference instead utilizing the higher resolution iTime function and see if there is a difference while running the program.
+In `6.c` I will use the time difference instead, utilizing the high resolution iTime function and see if there is a difference while running the program.

 Starting with probably the most easiest method for integration: Explicit Euler

 The first step in applying various numerical schemes that emanate from Euler method would be to write Newton's equations of motion as two coupled first-order differential equations.

+...TBD

 Explicit Euler integration updates the velocity and position as: